ezEngine/docs-src/pages/docs/materials/materials-overview.md

 * **Masked:** In this mode the object can have fully transparent (invisible) areas and fully opaque ones. *Blending* is not possible.
 This is commonly used for vegetation or things like chain-link fences to cut out part of the object. *Masked* geometry does not require any sorting during rendering and is therefore the most efficient and reliable mode of transparency.
 Which areas appear transparent are defined by the *alpha channel* of the *base texture* and the `MaskThreshold` property.
 Every pixel whose alpha value is above the threshold (e.g. white) will be visible (opaque) and every pixel whose value is below the threshold (e.g. black) will be invisible.
 * **Transparent:** In this mode geometry will appear see-through, ie. it will be blended with the geometry behind it.
 This mode is commonly used for things like glass or water.
 Again, the *alpha channel* of the *base texture* determines which areas appear more or less transparent.
 * **Additive:** In this mode the geometry will not be blended with the background but simply added on top of it.
 The *alpha channel* affects how strongly it is added.
 * **Modulate:** This mode allows you to darken or brighten the background.
 A pure white material (base texture and base color) will brighten everything that is behind the object.
 A pure black material will darken the background.
 A material that is mid grey will let the background through unmodified.
-This mode can be used for various special effects, especially when writing a [visual shader (TODO)](visual-shaders.md) that animates the texture and the alpha channel with noise.
+This mode can be used for various special effects, especially when writing a [visual shader](visual-shaders.md) that animates the texture and the alpha channel with noise.

 For testing transparent materials it may be useful to create an object in a scene and observe it there, where you can place it in front of different backgrounds.